 With an educational background in psychology and social work and six years of experience working in Higher Education, Rachel has a true passion for helping others.
-In her current role as the Academic Resource Center Coordinator, she assists students with finding the perfect tutor for their most challenging courses.
+Currently.
+Rachel serves as Academic Coach in addition to being the Coordinator of Communications for the Division of Academic Enhancement.
 Rachel’s approach to working with students is centered around a belief that all students have the potential to succeed if given the proper support and environment.
-In her spare time, Rachel enjoys spending time with her husband and two dogs, cooking, traveling, and refurbishing old furniture.
+In her spare time, Rachel enjoys spending time with her husband, daughter, and two dogs, cooking, traveling, and refurbishing old furniture.

 Login to SAGE thru the MY UGA portal

 - From the (left) side menu, click on “My Success Network”.

 - Scroll down and click on the Division of Academic Enhancement-Academic Coaching block to view a list of our available Team Members / Coaches.